Understanding the foreclosure process in the Ontario is an important part of navigating your own home foreclosure.

 Some provinces limit the amount owed in a deficiency judgment to the fair market value of the property at the time of sale, while other provinces will allow the full loan amount to be assessed against the borrower.

 Generally, it’s best to avoid foreclosure.
-Instead, call up the bank, or work with a reputable real estate firm like us at GTA Cash Buyer to help you negotiate discounts off the amount owed to avoid having to carry out a foreclosure.
+Instead, call up the bank, or work with a reputable real estate firm like us at Fast GTA House Buyer to help you negotiate discounts off the amount owed to avoid having to carry out a foreclosure.

 Experienced investors can help you by negotiating directly with banks to lower the amount you owe in a sale – or even eliminate it, even if your home is worth less than you owe.